cixel/gc2024/presentation.md

 ![right](toolexec-graph-2a.svg)

-^ now i have to walk through the instrumented source, since it's a little different from what the cover tool does.
+^ i'll explain the differences from what we saw earlier

 ^ first,